-3.2.
-Consultation with DPC Secretary and any other relevant parties
+4.2 Consultation with PD Secretary and any other relevant parties

-The Commissioner may inform the DPC Secretary of the Commissioner's decision to inquire into a particular matter or to appoint another person to conduct the inquiry.
-If appropriate, the Commissioner may consult the DPC Secretary on the draft terms of reference and, depending on the nature of the inquiry, consult on whether it would be appropriate for the Secretary to conduct the inquiry instead of the Commissioner, or for DPC and the PSC to share resources and expertise on a particular inquiry.
+The Commissioner may inform the PD Secretary of the Commissioner's decision to inquire into a particular matter or to appoint another person to conduct the inquiry.
+If appropriate, the Commissioner may consult the PD Secretary on the draft terms of reference and, depending on the nature of the inquiry, consult on whether it would be appropriate for the Secretary to conduct the inquiry instead of the Commissioner, or for PD and the OPSC to share resources and expertise on a particular inquiry.

-The Commissioner may also choose to consult other relevant parties to refine and finalise the scope and purpose of the inquiry as set out in the terms of reference.
+The Commissioner may also choose to consult other relevant parties to refine and finalise the draft terms of reference.

-In consulting on the terms of reference, personal information about individuals who are the subject of the inquiry is subject to privacy laws (unless any lawful exclusions apply) and should only be disclosed where reasonably necessary to properly consult on the draft terms of reference.
-If a PID is involved there are particular confidentiality obligations (see 4.4.3 below).
+In consulting on the draft terms of reference, personal information about individuals who are the subject of the inquiry is subject to privacy laws (unless any lawful exclusions apply) and should only be disclosed where reasonably necessary to properly consult on the draft terms of reference.
+If a PID is involved there are particular confidentiality obligations (see 5.4.3 below).

-Following any appropriate consultations, the Commissioner will finalise terms of reference.
+Following any appropriate consultations, the Commissioner will finalise the terms of reference.

-4. Carrying out the inquiry
+5 Carrying out the inquiry